 - 9. Be sure all sampling equipment is properly protected from the weather. - 10.
-If using the Smartroll, additional well-specific information not previously entered can be entered before purging and sampling begins.
-This information includes: - a.
-Sampler's full name; not just initials. - b.
-Pump serial numbers/identification numbers. - c.
-Turbidity model and serial number. - d.
-Static water level from measuring point. - e.
-Total tubing length: This is the length of tubing inside the well (from Table 4 Well Construction) and the length of tubing outside the well, used to calculate the PVR.
+If using an In-Situ multiparameter meter, additional well-specific information not previously entered can be entered before purging and sampling begins.
+This information includes: - a) Sampler's full name or first initial and full last name (not just initials). - b) Pump serial numbers/identification numbers. - c) Turbidity model and serial number. - d) Static water level from measuring point. - e) Total tubing length: This is the length of tubing inside the well (from Table 4 Well Construction) and the length of tubing outside the well, used to calculate the PVR.
 If not previously entered, this total length shall be added.
-Any previously entered measurement shall be confirmed prior to initiating the low flow test and adjusted as necessary. - f.
-Calculated purge volume requirement.
+Any previously entered measurement shall be confirmed prior to initiating the low flow test and adjusted as necessary. - f) Calculated purge volume requirement.
 Document the actual calculations on the worksheet to show how the total volume was determined.
-Refer to the next step (Step 11) for specific instructions. - g.
-Note: Check the inside diameter of the tubing to make sure the diameter on the Smartroll template is correct.
-If not, enter the correct diameter to the "test notes" on the tablet.

-h.
-Maximum allowable drawdown rate in the parameter stabilization criteria tab.
+Refer to the next step (Step 11) for specific instructions. - g) Note: It is required to confirm data populated previously (e.g., tubing inside diameter, tubing length) for accuracy and make any necessary corrections. - h) Maximum allowable drawdown rate in the parameter stabilization criteria tab.

 Note: If during the course of the test, this well-specific information gets lost (i.e., because of a cable disconnection) then wait until the end of the test (before you click "Complete") to re-enter this well-specific information.
 If the cable disconnection happens more than once, then notify the field team leader.
 Use the backup equipment, if necessary.
+Record any information necessary in the personal logbook.